nestauk/kuebiko/docs/guide/index.md

 -   To avoid covering too much at once, early episodes are missing important things such as tests and data quality and data validation.
 These are covered a few episodes in and are retrospectively added at that point; **however** in a real project tests should always be written at the same time as the code they test (or even before if you are a proponent of test driven development)!
 -   When an episode gets opened for review then the code is only in a state/quality that any other PR might be at when a review is requested.
 I.e. there will be mistakes/shortcomings so it's up to DAP as a community to help improve things.
+    There are a few deliberate "mistakes" throughout, try and spot them and raise it in review.
 -   The [`ds-cookiecutter` template](https://github.com/nestauk/ds-cookiecutter/pull/92) this is based on has not yet been merged (awaiting further reviews)